-At times of the year when regular panels are not available (i.e., during the summer or semester breaks), the conduct officer may appoint a special hearing panel, which may include members of the university community who are not part of the Undergraduate Conduct Board or may have a different composition of students and faculty/staff than panels held during the normal academic year.
+At times of the year when regular panels are not available (e.g., during the summer or semester breaks), the conduct officer may appoint a special hearing panel, which may include members of the university community who are not part of the Undergraduate Conduct Board or may have a different composition of students/faculty/staff than panels held during the normal academic year.

-The complainant will also be notified of the hearing if his/her presence is required.
-At his/her request, the complainant may also receive a copy of the written information given to the hearing panel.
+The complainant will also be notified of the hearing if the complainant's presence is required.
+Upon request, the complainant may also receive a copy of the written information given to the hearing panel.

-Upon proper notice, if the student/group fails to attend the hearing, the hearing panel may proceed in his/her/its absence.
+Upon proper notice, if the student/group fails to attend the hearing, the hearing panel may proceed in their absence.

 Witnesses.
 The conduct officer may request the presence of any witness with pertinent information about a case.
-If a witness is unidentified or unavailable to attend the hearing, his/her statement may not constitute a sole or substantial basis for determining responsibility.
-If he/she is necessary and unidentified or unavailable, the conduct officer or the chair of the hearing panel may suspend or dismiss the proceedings.
+If a witness is unidentified or unavailable to attend the hearing, the witness’s statement may not constitute a sole or substantial basis for determining responsibility.
+If the witness is necessary and unidentified or unavailable, the conduct officer or the chair of the hearing panel may suspend or dismiss the proceedings.

 Procedure.
 The general course of procedure for a UCB hearing is as follows: introductions; plea(s) from the accused; opening comments from complainant(s) (if applicable); opening comments from accused; questions; testimony/questions of other material witnesses (if applicable); closing comments from complainant (if applicable); closing comments from accused.